 - Book clubs

-Pamphlets, business cards, television, and radio spots also can help you share your story.
-Once you have a volunteer, encourage him or her to register as a donor with UPMC.
-If he or she is an appropriate candidate, the UPMC Living Donor Transplant Program will contact them about next steps.
+Pamphlets, business cards, television ads, and radio spots also can help you share your story.
+Once you have a volunteer, encourage them to register as a donor with UPMC.
+If they are an appropriate candidate, the UPMC Living Donor Transplant Program will contact them about next steps.